-Growing up on a cattle ranch along the Powder River in Broadus, MT, Jacob learned the true value of hard work.
+Growing up on a cattle ranch along the Powder River in Broadus, MT, Jake learned the true value of hard work.
 He wasn’t going to get off the hook by doing things half way!

 “I learned from a young age that you don’t get to leave until the job is finished.
 I still maintain that work ethic and will work on something for as long as it takes until I’m satisfied with the end result,” he says.

-Jacob took this strong work ethic to the University of Idaho where he completed his major in Studio Art with an emphasis in Graphic Design.
+Jake took this strong work ethic to the University of Idaho where he completed his major in Studio Art with an emphasis in Graphic Design.
 Before joining Kinetic, his design skills were honed working on a project led by Washington State University which was funded by a $40 million grant from the USDA.
-Jacob worked on laying out reports, managing the website, and creating infographics to help educate the general public about the process.
+Jake worked on laying out reports, managing the website, and creating infographics to help educate the general public about the process.
 He was able to narrow down minute details of a complex project in order to make a well-formed picture.

 But he wasn’t always working sitting at a computer.
-Jacob’s past jobs have ranged from laying out his school newspaper, to serving as a lineman for the Tongue River Electric Cooperative, doing construction, and even repairing irrigation lines.
+Jake’s past jobs have ranged from laying out his school newspaper, to serving as a lineman for the Tongue River Electric Cooperative, doing construction, and even repairing irrigation lines.

 “I’m not afraid to tackle anything or try a new approach to problem solving,” he says.
 “The worst thing that can happen is you fail, and you learn a ton in the process whether you fail or succeed.”